Everyone has a food craving at one point in their life. And why not?

 We all know how sour they taste, but why would anyone want them so much that they would be willing to go out of their way for the fruit?

 There are actually four different reasons why someone might have a lemon craving, so let’s dive in!

 1 – Iron Deficiency Anemia

 Iron deficiency anemia is the most common type of anemia, and it can cause a person to have cravings for things like lemons.

 But let’s start with meat.
-As levels of iron decrease in the blood, a person’s craving for meat will often increase.
+As levels of iron decrease in the blood, a person will experience many symptoms like feeling cold, and also – a person’s craving for meat will often increase.

 Meat and especially red meat contains lots of iron.
 This is why a person’s cravings for meat often increase if they lack iron in their blood.

 Iron deficiencies are also related to other odd cravings, like cravings for ice!

 With this in mind, why might someone start craving lemons?